papapabi/wandb-experiments/README.md

 | **W&B Dashboard** | Handles nested configs beautifully (e.g., filter by `params.batch_size`) |

 ***NOTE**: This convention was adopted due to `wandb`-`transformers` integration.
 When using HF `Trainer` with `WandbCallback`, you're no longer the only one writing the config.
-* It can overwrite your value (or ignore yours), depending on the timing, but usually HF asserts dominance once training starts.
+* It can happily overwrite your value as usually HF asserts dominance once training starts.
 * It can heavily pollute your namespace.
-Your carefully curated flat config will be buried under 40+ infrastructure parameters from HF.
+    * Your carefully curated flat config will be buried under 40+ infrastructure parameters from HF.

 ### Pros (with HF)